omi5/recommendation-engine/README.md

 ### Main Features

-Based on the customer location and taste profiles/preferences, returns a list of restaurants based on the following factors
+Based on the customer location and taste profiles/preferences, returns a sorted list of restaurants on the basis of following factors:

 - Restaurant proximity
 - Current utilization rate